 To remove a post, navigate to it and select Remove from the menu.
 Then, click Yes in the confirmation pop-up.

 WARNING: Removing an original thread is the same as deleting it: It will be permanently deleted.
-The remove functionality is only applicable to replies to a thread or post.
+The remove functionality is applicable only to replies to a thread or post.

 Make Best Answer